 White Paint Color Advice: Remodelista

-I alluded to this point earlier, and Remodelista confirms that it is helpful to understand the varying nuances of white paint colors (is it cool, warm, bluish, pinkish?).
+As I echoed earlier, Remodelista asserts it is helpful to understand the varying nuances of white paint colors (is it cool, warm, bluish, pinkish?).

-According to these experts, if the objects in the room you will be painting are cool, you should narrow your white paint color search to cool whites.
-If objects are warm, turn to warm candidates.
+According to these experts, if the objects in a room you will be painting are cool, narrow your white paint color search to cool whites.
+When objects are warm, turn to warm candidates.

-If a room receives plenty of natural light, the experts recommend going with a pure white; while a lack of natural light should steer you toward more pigmented whites.
+If a room receives plentiful natural light, the experts recommend a pure white; while a lack of natural light should steer you toward more pigmented whites.

-Whereas their advice is to first start with a handful of samples and whittle down the possibilities to a favorite, if you’re still stuck, these experts recommend turning to the top paint color picks of interior designers.
+Whereas their advice is to start with a handful of samples and whittle possibilities down to a favorite, if you get stuck, turn to paint color picks from interior designers.